Jollerprutt/proxmox-node/README.md

 After entering the DNS IP addresses, scroll down to the bottom of the page and click `Save`.
 Your pfSense appliance is now configured for DNS servers.

-**Note:** The problem with setting up a WAN (non encrypted gateway) is in the event OpenDNS queries fail, it will likely use 127.0.0.1 (itself - host) as another available DNS server.
+**Note:** The problem with setting up DNS for WAN (non encrypted gateway) is in the event OpenDNS queries fail, it will likely use 127.0.0.1 (itself - host) as another available DNS server.
 But if you must, I recommend you use Cloudflare’s DNS service which is arguably the best DNS servers to use in pfSense and here we configure Cloudfare DNS over TLS for added security.

 To configure the pfSense DNS resolver to send DNS queries over TLS, navigate to `Services` > `DNS Resolver` and on the tab `General Settings` scroll down to the `Display Custom Options` box.
 Enter the following lines (you should be able to simply copy / paste the section text block below):
 ```